Lawsuit in fatal duck boat sinking seeks $100 million

 It also accuses Ripley Entertainment, Ride the Ducks International, Ride the Ducks of Branson, the Herschend Family Entertainment Corp., and Amphibious Vehicle Manufacturing of knowing that design flaws made the boats more susceptible to sinking and trapping people inside should a sinking occur.

-The legal team that filed the suit has been involved in previous wrongful death cases involving duck boats.
+The legal team that filed the suit has been involved in a previous wrongful death case involving duck boats and has called for banning them since 2010.
 The suit notes duck boat accidents leading to deaths spanning nearly 20 years, including a May 1999 incident where 13 people drowned, a 2002 incident where four were killed and a 2015 incident where five were killed.

-Ripley Entertainment did not immediately respond to request for comment on the lawsuit.
-The company told The Associated Press it remained "deeply saddened" about the incident.
+Ripley Entertainment said in a statement Monday morning that the company remained "deeply saddened by the tragic accident that occurred in Branson and we are supportive of the affected families."

 The NTSB said Friday in a statement that they had completed an initial review of video and audio recordings from the boat accident.
 A log of what that video and audio revealed shows the waters went from appearing calm to waves and winds picking up in a matter of minutes.